Avanzzo/ktor-api-scaffold/README.md

 #### Justification for Ktor and Kotlin

-Choosing Ktor and Kotlin for the Digital Account API stack offers several advantages.
+Choosing Ktor and Kotlin for the Scaffold Account API stack offers several advantages.
 Kotlin, known for its expressive syntax and interoperability with Java, ensures that developers can write concise and readable code while leveraging existing Java libraries.
 Its statically-typed nature adds an extra layer of safety, reducing runtime errors through compile-time checks.
 Ktor, designed to work seamlessly with Kotlin, streamlines the process of building asynchronous web